Itapema, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. It's important that you pick the right kind.
-A lot of adapters currently sold are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and N. Take care to get the right type.
+Many adapters currently available are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most areas.

 What to do in Itapema, Santa Catarina, Brazil